-Marks & Spencer suffered a data breach after attackers posed as IT help desk staff and tricked employees into giving up their login details and multi-factor authentication codes.
-This allowed criminals direct access to internal systems and sensitive data.
 The Co-operative Group narrowly avoided a severe ransomware crisis when its IT team disconnected systems just in time to prevent full encryption.
-West Lothian Council confirmed a ransomware attack that stole data from staff and pupils, leading to complex recovery efforts, police investigations and damage to its reputation.
+West Lothian Council confirmed a ransomware attack that stole data from staff and pupils, resulting in complex recovery efforts, police investigations and reputational damage.

-The pattern is clear: attackers are faster and better funded.
+It highlights a growing problem: attackers are faster and better funded.
 They increasingly use social engineering and ransomware-as-a-service.
 They exploit basic weaknesses such as weak passwords, slow patching and poor network segmentation and they use automation to launch attacks quickly.
 Traditional firewalls and antivirus software alone are no longer enough.

 This is why many leadership teams are rethinking their security operations.
 Two models are prevalent: Managed Detection & Response (MDR) and the Security Operations Centre (SOC).
 Both offer 24/7 protection, but they do so in very different ways.
-Understanding these differences is crucial for choosing the right defense strategy for your business.
+Understanding these differences is crucial for choosing the right defence strategy for your business.

 A SOC team collects and analyses logs, monitors your network, cloud and endpoints 24/7, triages alerts and coordinates incident response.
 They also handle vulnerability scanning, compliance reporting and long-term security planning.